gvwilson/sensibleadventures/maddy-roo/old.md

 "What did you think?"

 The goat boy shrugged.
 "They were aright.
-A lot of...you know."
+A lot of... you know."
 He rolled his eyes in a way that meant
 "too much romance, not enough last-second escapes from villainous bots".

 "Yeah," Maddy agreed.
-She stood up and tucked her sketchbook and pencil into the worn blue canvas satchel her father had made for her.
+She stood up and tucked her sketchbook and pencil into the worn canvas satchel her father had made for her.
 "Come on---let's see if he has anything new."

 Once upon a time,
-the village of Rusty Bridge had been nothing more than a rectangle of two-story buildings around a central square where travellers could park their wagons overnight.
+the village of Rusty Bridge had consisted of a single rectangle of two-story buildings around a central square.
-All of the buildings' windows had faced the square: the outer walls had been blank and double-thick to keep their occupants safe against rogue bots and roving bandits.
+All of those buildings' doors and windows had faced the square: the outer walls had been blank and double-thick to keep their occupants safe against rogue bots and roving bandits.
 Over the years,
 though,
-more houses had sprouted around that rectangle: smaller, less well-ordered, and built for comfort rather than defense.
+a second ring of houses had slowly grown up around the first, smaller and less well ordered.
-One of these belonged to Special Leaf, the only tortoise within a hundred kays and the village's oldest resident by far.
+One of these belonged to Shaper Leaf, the only tortoise within a hundred kays and the village's oldest resident by far.

-Maddy would never forget the first time her mother and father took her to the special's house.
+Maddy would never forget the first time her mother and father took her to the shaper's house.
 "Don't be afraid," they comforted her, not realizing that she hadn't been until they said that.
-But when Special Leaf opened his front door and smiled at them she saw the books stacked on his shelves and her nervousness vanished.
+But when Shaper Leaf opened his front door and smiled at them and she saw the books stacked on his shelves, her nervousness vanished.

 "Are they *real*?" she asked in wonder.

 The old tortoise chuckled.
-Like all reptile people he was completely bald, but his smile was as warm as a freshly-baked biscuit.
-"As real as you are."
+"As real as you are.
+Here."
-He ushered her in
+He ushered her in,
-and handed her a tattered old picture book that just happened to be lying on his battered old rocking chair.
+took a tattered picture book from its place, and handed it to her.
 "Would you like to borrow this one?
-There are lots of others."
+Or how about these two?"
-She walked out of the house with an armload of books and stars in her eyes, then sat down on his porch and started to read the first one while her parents vainly tried to persuade the old tortoise to take a jar of home-made jam as a thank-you.
+She walked out of the shaper's house with an armload of books and stars in her eyes, then sat down on his porch and started to read the first one while her parents vainly tried to persuade the old tortoise to take a jar of home-made jam as a thank-you.

-Gumption had started coming by a few months later.
+Gumption had shown up a few months later.
-His family hadn't brought him---the village goats weren't bookish people---and at first Maddy had resented him intruding into her magical world of stories and long-ago science.
+His family hadn't brought him---the village goats weren't bookish people---and at first Maddy had resented this intruder into her magical world of stories and long-ago science.
-But they started talking one day about the relative merits of mysteries versus adventures and they hadn't stopped since.
-Now they swapped their borrowed books back and forth so that they at least had someone to roll their eyes with over the mushy bits.
+But they started talking one day and hadn't stopped since, and now they swapped their borrowed books back and forth so that they at least had someone to roll their eyes with over the mushy bits.

-Special Leaf's house smelled like paper and old sweaters and fresh cabbage---sometimes if Maddy closed her eyes she could almost imagine that her father was there with her.
+Shaper Leaf's house smelled like old sweaters and fresh cabbage and mystery, and if Maddy closed her eyes she could almost imagine that her father was there with her.
-The old tortoise was snoring in his rocking chair when they arrived, so they placed their books quietly on the table beside him and picked two more each from the shelves.
+The old tortoise was snoring in his battered old rocking chair when they arrived, so they placed their books quietly on the table beside him and picked two more each from the shelves behind him.
-Maddy glowered at Gumption when he pointed at the top shelf the special said they weren't old enough to read yet.
+Maddy glowered at Gumption when he pointed at the top shelf the shaper said they weren't old enough to read yet.
 "Kidding," he mouthed silently.
 Maddy swished her tail in annoyance and shooed him outside.

 Her heart sank as soon as she stepped through the door.
-Her sister Sindy was sitting on the porch in an embroidered overall that had once been Maddy's, tangling and untangling a piece of string around her fingers.
+Her sister Sindy was sitting on the porch tangling and untangling a piece of string around her fingers.
 "Where did you *go*?" she asked, bouncing to her feet.